 In a fixed-price offering, the company sets a predetermined price for the shares before the IPO opens.
 This method requires careful analysis of the company’s financial position, market conditions, and industry benchmarks to arrive at a price that will appeal to investors.

-In the book-building process, the issue prices is not set initially.
+In the book-building process, the issue prices are not set initially.
 Instead, a price band is provided, and investors bid within this range.
 The company determines the final issue prices, also called the cut-off price, based on demand at various price points within the band.
-This process, widely used in IPOs, sets a fair and market-driven issue prices through a demand-based mechanism.
+This process, widely used in IPOs, sets fair and market-driven issue prices through a demand-based mechanism.

 The overall state of the stock market, prevailing economic conditions, and investor sentiment towards the industry also influence the final issue prices.
 In a bullish market, companies often choose a higher issue price, while in bearish conditions, they set a lower price to attract investors.